petergolde/LaserHarp/README.md

 LaserHarp
 =========

-Code for the Thingamashop Laser Harp
+Code for the Thingamashop Laser Harp.

+See documentation.txt for detailed documentation.